23critters/MooTemplatr/README.md

     element: (string||object) Reference to DOM element container. if passing a string, supply the elements' id
     count: (integer) How many posts to pull | default: 5
     template: (string) Path to the template containing the HTML | default: ""
-    username: (string) Username of user from who to fetch information from | default: "23critters"
+    username: (string) Username of user from who to fetch information from | default: "23 critters"
 	actions: (object) A set of "instructions" if you want to pass information from the provider via different parsers | default: {}
 	dateformat: (string) A model over how to format the printed date, more information at